 - Back, neck and other orthopedic injuries

-- Traumatic injuries to to the spine, arms, shoulders, hips and knees
+- Traumatic injuries to the spine, arms, shoulders, hips, and knees

 - Carpal tunnel